The Semantic Mind…

 - Martin Heidegger

-In 1973 Hannah Arendt gave the Gifford Lecture — an annual lecture that has been delivered since 1888 that is transdisciplinary in its enquiry and brings together leading global thinkers in Religon, Science and Philosophy to diffuse Natural Theology in the broadest possible way.
+In 1973 Hannah Arendt gave the Gifford Lecture.
+An annual event that has been delivered since 1888 that is transdisciplinary in its inquiry and brings together leading global thinkers in Religion, Science and Philosophy to diffuse Natural Theology in the broadest possible way.

-An investigation into metaphysics and the first principles of things.
+An investigation into metaphysics and first-order principles of things.

-Our eternal search for truth, meaning and understanding of the nature of Reality.
+Our eternal search for truth, meaning and understanding the nature of reality.

-It’s a conversation that contrasted the Algorithmic and the Semantic Minds in Thinking.
+It’s a conversation that contrasts the Algorithmic and the Semantic Minds in Thinking.

-A world that attempts to express all the paradoxes and Complexity of Reality.
+A world that attempts to express in higher dimensions all the paradoxes and complexity of reality.

 A shift from the What and How to the Why?